Monday, March 28, 2011

 my brother treats her and how she hasn't

 seen him in years.
-If I explain everything

-for him.
-Doing nothing means I do nothing
+Doing nothing means I do nothing wrong.

-wrong.
 This is love's blindness and love's

 injustice.
 It's why I expect to hear anger